Pettman DARE Fellowship in

 What do Fellows do and learn at Opera North?

-For at least two days a week, you are at Opera North in Leeds, within the Education department.
+For at least two days a week, you are at Opera North in Leeds, within the Education department at the new Howard Opera Centre.
 This includes: –

 - Gaining an understanding of the purpose of Education in a music organisation; who it seeks to engage with, why, and the strategic planning process